 - 1. Supply 15 amp, 120V service to each water heater.
 Separate electrical circuits are recommended for multiple appliance installations. - 2.
-All wiring between the unit and field installed devices must be made with type T copper wire of proper size for the appliance load.
-Damage resulting from use of aluminum wiring will be unwarranted. - 3.
-On CSXT units, line voltage (120V, single phase) must be connected separately to both solenoid valve junction box connection points and to the recirculation pump (if supplied). - 4.
-Line voltage wire exterior to the appliance must be enclosed in approved conduit or approved metal clad cable. - 5.
-Instrumentation wiring connections (if equipped) are all made in the junction box located on the right side of the appliance.
-Connect to the labeled terminal blocks according to the instrumentation wiring diagram.
-Operation of the pressure transducer depends on a 12-30 VDC power supply being connected to the specified terminals.
-All RTD probes are of the 3-wire type and to achieve optimum accuracy, all three wires must be connected to a RTD meter or transmitter with 3-wire input connections (such as an Omega #TX92A-3).
+All wiring between the unit and field installed devices must be made with properly rated stranded copper wire of proper size for the appliance load.
+Damage resulting from the use of aluminum wiring will be unwarranted. - 3.
+Line voltage wire exterior to the appliance must be enclosed in approved conduit or approved metal clad cable.